 - Efficiently administer the grants application process through

-- Carrying out an initial assessments of grant applications
+- Carry out an initial assessments of grant applications

-- Assigning the applications to Global Assessors and managing that process through to finalising assessments and producing a shortlisting report
+- Assign the applications to global assessors and managing that process through to finalising assessments and producing a shortlisting report

-- Working with the Chief Executive to make recommendations to the Grants and Awards Committee
+- Work with the Chief Executive to make recommendations to the Grants and Awards Committee

-- Producing shortlist reports for RSTMH funding partners according to their criteria
+- Produce shortlisting reports for RSTMH funding partners according to their criteria

-- Finalising grantees and working with the RSTMH to make awards
+- Finalise grantees and working with the RSTMH to make awards

-- Evaluating the project reports as part of the wider review of the Programme
+- Evaluate the project reports as part of the wider review of the Programme

-- To manage relationships with Global Assessors and grantees including
+- To manage relationships with our global network of voluntary assessors and also past and current awardees including

-- Establishing relationships with Global Assessors and grantees including phone calls, webinars and face to face meetings where possible
+- Establish relationships with global assessors and grantees including phone calls, webinars and face to face meetings where possible

-- Working with Global Assessors and grantees to ensure compliance with our grant processes including reporting and evaluation
+- Work with global assessors and grantees to ensure compliance with our grant processes including reporting and evaluation

-- Draft reports for the Chief Executive, Grants and Awards Committee, Board of Trustees and funding partners
+- Draft reports about the programme for the Chief Executive, Grants and Awards Committee, Board of Trustees and funding partners

 - Maintain quality data records on grant activity, through the RSTMH resources